Group of diverse students walk and talk together.

 1. A student credit card may be one of the best types of credit cards for students with no credit history.

-As a student, managing your money can be challenging, especially if you're working part-time around a hectic class schedule or relying on student loans for your living costs.
-This can lead to an inconsistent flow of cash.
-A credit card can help you cover everyday costs while managing your budget.
 Getting approved for a regular credit card can be tough for a college student.
-This difficulty arises because most credit cards need applicants to already have a credit history—a track record of borrowing money and paying it back—which many college students don't have yet.
+This is because most credit cards want applicants to already have a credit history—a track record of borrowing money and paying it back.
+Many college students don't have an established credit history.

 Why should you use a student or secured card to help build your credit history?

-Credit card companies need a way to verify that you’re a trustworthy borrower.
-For many cards, your credit history (provided by a credit bureau to prospective lenders), including your credit score, helps a credit card issuer determine your eligibility for credit when you apply.
+A hard inquiry to your credit could include your credit score.
+This helps a credit card issuer determine your eligibility for credit when you apply.

 Did you know?